Update: ‘Design’ and ‘Production & Release date’ sections updated.

 BMW iX1 FAQs

-The new BMW iX1 will debut in 2022, and deliveries are anticipated in the UK starting first half of 2023.
+The BMW iX1 will debut this year, and deliveries are anticipated in the UK starting first half of 2023.

 What are the rivals to the BMW iX1?

-The new BMW iX1 is expected to start (UK) from a little over 45,000 GBP.
+The BMW iX1 is expected to start (UK) from a little over 45,000 GBP.

 Featured image: BMW